Sledgehammer (Peter Gabriel song)

 "Sledgehammer" is a song by the English rock musician Peter Gabriel.
 It was released in April 1986 as the lead single from his fifth studio album, So (1986).
 It was produced by Gabriel and Daniel Lanois.
-It reached No. 1 in Canada on 21 July 1986, and remained there for four weeks; No. 1 on the Billboard Hot 100 chart in the United States on 26 July 1986; and No. 4 on the UK Singles Chart, thanks in part to its music video.
+It reached No. 1 in Canada on 21 July 1986, and remained there for four weeks; No. 1 on the Billboard Hot 100 chart in the United States on 26 July 1986; and No. 4 on the UK Singles Chart, thanks in part to its music video, which was directed by Stephen R. Johnson.
 It was his biggest hit in North America and ties with "Games Without Frontiers" as his biggest hit in the United Kingdom.

 The song's video won a record nine MTV Video Music Awards at the 1987 MTV Video Music Awards and Best British Video at the 1987 Brit Awards.
 The song also saw Gabriel nominated for three Grammy Awards for Best Male Rock Vocal Performance, Record of the Year and Song of the Year.
 In a 2005 poll conducted by Channel 4, the music video was ranked second on their list of the 100 Greatest Pop Videos.

 Background

-"Sledgehammer" was among the last songs recorded for the album and was presented to the band as they were packing up their equipment.
-The original intention was to include the song on Gabriel's next album after So.
+"Sledgehammer" was initially written during the Birdy sessions in 1984.
+A version was recorded featuring bassist Leland Sklar and drummer Chester Thompson, but Gabriel was not satisfied with it.
+Thus, in Spring 1985, he revisited the song and recorded another version with his full backing band, including David Rhodes, Tony Levin and drummer Manu Katché.
+Gabriel presented the song just as they were packing up their equipment after initial sessions, citing his original intention to include the song on his next album after So.
 Manu Katché was preparing to board a taxi and return home to Paris when Gabriel coaxed him into recording "Sledgehammer".
-Katché achieved his drum part in one take and was asked by Gabriel to record a few more passes, although Katché insisted that any subsequent attempt at recording another drum track would be inferior.
+The song was recorded live in two or three takes with the full band playing and Gabriel on keyboards and vocals.
 Tony Levin opted to record his part on a fretless bass with a pick and through an octave pedal.

 Gabriel noted that he was influenced by soul music when writing "Sledgehammer" and also considered recording a soul-oriented album with a mixture of covers and original compositions.

 As a teenager, soul music was one of the things that made me want to be a musician.
 It was really passionate and exciting...
 Wayne Jackson, who plays on that track, was also with Otis Redding and was touring with him when I saw them in London.
 So that was a thrill for me, just to get a whole lot of fan stories.
 But I think the song was more influenced by many of those Stax and Atlantic tracks rather than Otis particularly."